seanmd8/Maneuver/README.md

 Gameplay Changelog:

+7/23/24
+- Added a new Sidebar section to track enemy turn order.

 7/14/24
 - Added sidebar to let you see your message history, discard pile, and boons.
 Read more about it in the guidebook.
 - Added 1 new boon.